 - Louisiana State University Campus: Tour LSU and show your kids around different areas of the campus.
 You can walk them to several academic buildings and show them around sports facilities.

 - Check out the Louisiana State University Rural Life Museum: Learn about rural life in Louisiana during the 18th and 19th centuries.
 The LSU Rural Life Museum consists of 30 buildings full of artifacts, tours and exhibits.
 The history museum holds the largest collection of local Louisiana architecture and historical objects.
+And while you’re there, be sure to check out the Burden Museum & Gardens – there are plenty of gardens and trails to stroll through and keep you busy!

 - Visit Magnolia Mound Plantation: Observe the French Creole house which was first a cottage in Baton Rouge.
 The architectural style of the plantation displays the influence of the West Indies and early French settlers in Louisiana.